Sea Level Rise Walk-Thru Workshop

 If you care about using our coastal roads, surfing, eating kole, ʻoio, limu, and going to the grocery stores in Kaunakakai, sea level rise affects you!

 The sea level is expected to rise approximately 4.07 feet in Hawaii before the end of 2100 if we continue to operate business as usual.
 Large parts of Kaunakakai town will be flooded with seawater, including major infrastructure.
 Sust’ainable Molokai is leading the planning process to ensure that our community is prepared to adapt to this already occurring and ongoing change.
+Coastal communities and waterfront property owners may need to start new seawall construction projects and look for equipment like a bobcat rental to prepare for the rising sea level.

 Thanks to Maui County funding championed by Councilmember Rawlins-Fernandez, Molokai is the first island in the County with the opportunity to develop a community-based plan to prepare for the effects of climate change — the Molokai Climate Change and Sea-Level Rise Adaptation and Resiliency Master Plan.